nautobot/nautobot-app-ssot/docs/user/developing_jobs.md

 - `print` calls
 - other, external frameworks you are using

+### Minimizing external IO

+In most if not all cases, the side of an SSoT job that interacts with the non-Nautobot system will be accessed through some form of IO as for example HTTP requests via the network.
+Depending on the amount of requests, request/response size and the latency to the remote system this can take a lot of time.
+Care should be taken when crafting the IO interaction, using bulk endpoints instead of querying each individual record on the remote system where possible.

 ## Analyzing Job Performance

 In general there are two different metrics to optimize for when developing SSoT jobs:

 - CPU time (maps directly to total execution time)
 - Memory usage
+- IO

-We can capture data for both of these to analyze potential problems.
+We can capture data for all of these to analyze potential problems.

 The built-in implementation of `sync_data`, which is the SSoT job method that encompasses all the computationally expensive steps, is composed of 4 steps: